 Our goose call is a resonant cavity goose call, or "honker" style goose call.
 This call is made with the exact same materials and attention to detail as the Mallard Toller.
 The difference obviously is the shape and size of the anvil or sounding board and the reed.
 The barrel is also longer for the purpose of easily identifying your calls.
 Only personalized goose calls are produces at this time.

 A Limited Edition series of 35 calls are made each year, but don't always necessarily sell out.
 I have many calls available from past years for purchase.
 All Limited Edition calls are identical to Personalized calls and are made to be used if desired, yet are wonderful collection pieces.
 Several Limited Edition call numbers are reserved and purchased by the same collector each year.
 If you wish to reserve a specific number for your collection going forward, please let me know.
 Discounts may be available for collections.
 These calls are ready for immediate shipping!
 A photo of individual calls can be e-mailed if you would like to see a particular call or set.

 When ordering future Limited Edition calls you have the option of selecting the wood type for your barrel.

 Standard Mallard Toller pricing ($360.00) applies to in-stock Limited Edition Calls even though they may have appreciated in value.

 Contact me for a list of available numbers.

-"You cant believe how well these stools work until you've enjoyed an entire day on one in the marsh.
-I've had, and used, and thrown away all the other stools I've ever come across until this one."
+"You can't believe how well these stools work until you've enjoyed an entire day on one in the marsh.
+I've have used and thrown away all the other stools I've ever come across until this one."

 - Dr. Robert E. Nelson...